gardener/gardener/docs/usage/shoot_versions.md

 The Gardener API server enforces the following requirements for versions:

-### Deletion of a Version

 - A version that is in use by a Shoot cannot be deleted from the `CloudProfile`.

-### Adding a Version

-- A version must not have an expiration date in the past.
+- Creating a new version with expiration date in the past is not allowed.
 - There can be only one `supported` version per minor version.
 - The latest Kubernetes version cannot have an expiration date.
-- The latest version for a machine image can have an expiration date. [*]
+  - NOTE: The latest version for a machine image can have an expiration date. [*]

-<sub>[*] Useful for cases in which support for A given machine image needs to be deprecated and removed (for example, the machine image reaches end of life).</sub>
+<sub>[*] Useful for cases in which support for a given machine image needs to be deprecated and removed (for example, the machine image reaches end of life).</sub>

 ## Related Documentation